• Project

 Reconnecting waterways where roads act as barriers is a priority for the state.
 In western Washington, this means building hundreds of fish-passable structures under state highways to create habitat that is essential for meeting fish recovery goals.

 A culvert below State Route 522 in Seattle is a barrier to fish migration through Thornton Creek, which drains into Lake Washington.
-As early as summer 2026, a Design-Builder working for WSDOT will begin installing new fish-passable structures that connect Thornton Creek under SR 522.
+As early as summer 2030, a contractor working for WSDOT will begin installing new fish-passable structures that connect Thornton Creek under SR 522.
 This project will replace the culvert and rebuild the trim to reopen habitat and restore native fish population.

 Timeline